DIPSAS/DIPS-RetinaIntegration-IG/docs/OperationDefinition-append-retina-ai-result.md

       ]
     }
   ],
-  "description" : "OperationDefinition for appending retina AI results to existing DiagnosticReport.
-See AddAIResultOperation for an example of the input parameters.", "purpose" : "Append results from AI analysis of retina images to a existing DiagnosticReport", "code" : "append-retina-ai-result",
+  "description" : "OperationDefinition for appending retina AI results to an existing DiagnosticReport.", "purpose" : "Append results from AI analysis of retina images to a existing DiagnosticReport", "code" : "append-retina-ai-result",
   "resource" : ["DiagnosticReport"],